• Skip to primary navigation

 Can I make Glazed Carrots in Advance?

-Yes, you can make these carrots ahead of time or you can boil them and then reheat in the pan to caramelize.
+Yes, you can make these carrots ahead of time or you can boil them and then reheat them in the pan to caramelize.
 If doing so then boil for one or two minutes less.

-You can peel, cut and store your carrots up to 3 days ahead of time too.
+You can peel, cut, and store your carrots up to 3 days ahead of time too.
 Just store them in an airtight bag or container.

 Adding in a little warming spices like cinnamon, nutmeg, and ginger would have this vegetable fall and winter-ready for the holidays.

-I always have one simple side dish that isn’t laden with tons of heavy ingredients for a big dinner and I have made these and they are perfect for holiday buffets too.
+I always have one simple side dish that isn’t laden with tons of heavy ingredients for a big dinner I have made these and they are perfect for holiday buffets too.

 Other Great Carrot Recipes

 Here are some delicious recipes using the plain old carrot and bringing it to a new level.
 Some recipes are savory and then we take you to the sweeter side of things with desserts, muffins, cookies, and more.
-I want to share with you our brand new carrot cake recipe too that I think is amazing.
+I want to share with you our brand new carrot cake recipe too which I think is amazing.

 The one thing you have to say about carrots is that they are versatile.
 They lend themselves to every culture and move from savory to sweet easily.
 They are a vegetable that we always have at the ready in our refrigerator.